 1. Internal Battery Level – Indicates the charge level of the internal battery.

-2. Error LED – Illuminates Red if reverse polarity is detected, or blinks “On” and “Off” when the internal battery temperature is too high.
+2. Error LED – Illuminates Red if the reverse polarity is detected, or blinks “On” and “Off” when the internal battery temperature is too high.

 3. Power Button – Push to turn unit “On” & “Off”.